bnclabs/golog/PITCHME.md

     }
 ```

-color configuration is available for each and every log level.
+Color configuration is available for each and every log level.

 ---